viktorbesin/newground/docs/sphinx/source/quick_start.rst

 Quick-Start
 =============

-Be sure that you have *hybrid_grounding* installed.
+Be sure that you have *newground* installed.
 Then create a logic program file *test.lp*:

 .. code-block::